johandb/flutter_titled_container/README.md

 # flutter_titled_container

-Display a title on top of the Container
+Display a title on top of the Container.

+The widget must have a child container : Container
+You can give it a title, titleColor and fontSize.

 See the screenshot